In Malayan jungle

 Getting down from your vehicle, you enter the nearby forest rangers' office to listen to a lecture of do's and don'ts in jungle living, watch a half-hour video on the pristine beauty of the Endau-Rompin park and collect your permit that authorises you to hang out in the wild.

 Your group unloads tents, cooking utensils, canned drinks, food ration, torchlight lanterns and other urban comforts from the vehicles and carry them into several narrow motorboats.
 You get into one of the boats, the Orang Asli guns the outboard engine, and you glide silently upstream for an hour's ride into the heart of the emerald kingdom.

 Suddenly the engine is cut and everybody jumps out of the boat into the water.
-You then help carry the burdens of civilisation, wade onto the bank and trudge through bamboo clumps and thick ferns into a spacious clearing which will be your camp site for the night.
+You help carry the burdens of civilisation, wade onto the bank and trudge through bamboo clumps and thick ferns into a spacious clearing which will be your camp site for the night.

 In front of the clearing is the gurgling river, broken in various parts by mini-waterfalls and circular pools.
 Everyone changes into swimsuits and treads cautiously down the slippery stone slabs into the water which is chilly despite the warm afternoon sun.
-You edge yourself to one of the mini-waterfalls and sink your body luxuriously down as the water splashes onto your shoulders, massaging away the aches and stress of modern life.
+You edge yourself to one of the mini-waterfalls and sink your body down as the water splashes onto your shoulders, massaging away the aches and stress of life.

 Dusk comes with a cover of darkness so deep you see no more than your arm.
 Battery-powered fluorescent lanterns are switched on and you gather with everyone around to tuck into a restaurant-style dinner of steamed rice and dishes of vegetable, seafood and meat prepared by tour organiser Chris Quek and his colleagues.